yasimenhaimed/tooling/README.md

 git commit -m "Put some message about this push here"
 ```

-## Push your changes to gitlab, and merge to dev branch
+## Push your changes to GitLab, and merge to dev branch
 ```
 git push --set-upstream origin feature/[Your branch name]
 ```